ippocratis/grmobiles/README.md

 # grmobiles
-Shelf hosting telegram nodejs\telegraf admin bot.
+Shelf hosting , long polling telegram nodejs\telegraf admin bot.

 this is not a ready to use bot. its a number of example comands and templates that needs to be edited by you to be functional.